 Note: This list is neither exhaustive nor intended to be.
 It is simply a guideline as to what sorts of predefined variables you can expect to have access to in your script.

-Note that few, if any, of these will be available (or indeed have any meaning) if running PHP on the command line.
+that few, if any, of these will be available (or indeed have any meaning) if

 $GATEWAY_INTERFACE

-What revision of the CGI specification the server is using; i.e. 'CGI/1.1'.
+revision of the CGI specification the server is using; i.e. 'CGI/1.1'.

 $SERVER_NAME

-The name of the server host under which the current script is executing.
-If the script is running on a virtual host, this will be the value defined for that virtual host.
+script is running on a virtual host, this will be the value defined for that

 $SERVER_SOFTWARE

-Server identification string, given in the headers when responding to requests.
+identification string, given in the headers when responding to requests.

 $SERVER_PROTOCOL